 I love artificial turf.

-I have a strip in my own gym as you can see below…
+I have a strip in my gym as well…

 But if you’re looking at turf as an option for a home gym, you’re either lucky enough to have the space for sleds.
 Or you’re looking to add some oomph to a uniform floor.